hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 <a name="kensington"></a>
 ### 12. Kensington

-* Architecture (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey; [beautiful mews](https://secretldn.com/prettiest-mews-london/), Marble Arch and Wellington Arch, 55 Broadway, 15 Gloucester Road, St Columba's Church Of Scotland, etc.
+* Architecture (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey, [beautiful mews](https://secretldn.com/prettiest-mews-london/), Marble Arch and Wellington Arch, Royal Albert Hall, 15 Gloucester Road, St Columba's Church Of Scotland, etc.
+* 55 Broadway - London’s first skyscraper, an art-deco "cathedral to modernity" completed in 1929.
+* Book a tour to see the inside of the [Big Ben Tower](https://www.parliament.uk/visiting/visiting-and-tours/big-ben-tour/) way in advance.
+It is not cheap, but very much worth it.
+Arrive early for an airport-style security check.
+For me, nothing compares to the thrill of seeing London through the clock face of Big Ben, but objectively [Palace of Westminster Audio Tour](https://tickets.parliament.uk/content/ticket-options) is also great.
+Audio Tour is great, it is cheaper than a Guided Tour, and it has no time limit so you can spend many hours exploring.
 * Westminster Cathedral - an architectural gem that should be much more famous.
 Their handy [online calendar](https://westminstercathedral.org.uk/spiritual-life/mass-and-offices/) allows you to pick a time to visit that doesn't clash with religious services.
-* Book a tour to see the inside of the [Big Ben Tower](https://www.parliament.uk/visiting/visiting-and-tours/big-ben-tour/) way in advance.
 * London's beautiful parks - St James's Park, Green Park, Hyde Park.
 Hyde Park Rose Garden when roses are in bloom, St James's Park for daffodils in spring.
 Don't miss the [Serpentine Gallery](https://www.serpentinegalleries.org/whats-on/) in Hyde park - two building on either side of the Serpentine Bridge.
 * [Japan House London](https://www.japanhouselondon.uk/whats-on/) - free exhibitions and events.
 * Onion Garden - an unlikely place to stumble upon.
 * [Nick Hornby sculpture](https://www.nickhornby.com/exhibitions/55-public-commission-power-over-others-is-weakness-disguised-orchard-place-the-broadway-westminster-sw1h-0bg/) on Orchard Place (51.498454, -0.132962).
 * [Roca London Gallery](http://www.rocalondongallery.com/activities-exhibitions) - architecturally interesting place (a bathroom shop), great to visit when there is a free exhibition.
 * Westminster Station is really pretty inside.
-* Chelsea Common is a nice area for a stroll.
+* [Connaught Village](https://connaught-village.co.uk/) (51.514446, -0.166526) is a nice area for a stroll.
+Chelsea Common is another one.

 **Museums, exhibitions and art:**
 * [Natural History Museum](https://www.nhm.ac.uk/visit/whats-on.html) and their [Lates](https://www.nhm.ac.uk/visit/whats-on.html).
 Book free tickets in advance.